-The RLTS policies have been developed in direct response to the pressures and issues facing the region's land transport network as outlined in chapter 3 of this strategy.
+The RLTS policies have been developed in direct response to the pressures and issues facing the region's land transport network as outlined in Chapter 3.
 Policies are expressed using a consistent hierarchy of terms.
 These are 'ensure', 'support', 'encourage', or 'advocate', depending on what is appropriate in each case.
 Where the responsibility for implementing a particular policy position lies outside the control of the RTC, the policy will need to be progressed through advocacy.

 Policies respond to ongoing issues and guide agency resource allocation and practice.
-Policies are also important references in programme prioritisation, implementation and corridor plans, monitoring and reviews.
-All are subject to various constraints including funding, legislative provisions, consent and planning processes outside the scope of this strategy.
+Policies are also important references in Regional Land Transport Programme prioritisation, implementation and corridor plans, monitoring and reviews.
+All are subject to various constraints including funding, legislative provisions, as well as consent and planning processes outside the scope of this strategy.